-Nor could they understand my utter indifference to cheesecake.
-Like, why would anyone want to work at a cheesecake cafe if they didn’t love cheesecake?
-At the end of our shifts we often got to take home cheesecake that the cafe wouldn’t be able to sell.
+Nor could they understand my utter indifference to cheesecake at the time.
+Like, why would anyone want to work at a cheesecake cafe if they didn't love cheesecake?!
+At the end of our shifts we often got to take home cheesecake that the cafe wouldn't be able to sell.
 I used to give it to my family and friends.
-As I said, looking back, I really don’t understand it either; how could I ever not have loved cheesecake?
+As I said, looking back, I really don't understand it either; how could I ever not have loved cheesecake?
 Maybe a love for cheesecake was something that I had to grow into?
 OR perhaps I just had to have a really great one.
 Well, this Grand Marnier Liqueur Cheesecake was the one!
 So if you're looking for a grand marnier dessert, you are going to want to make this one.

 Cheesecake water bath

 Although cheesecake is not hard to make, if you have one bad experience, it can turn you off ever making it again.
 And because baked cheesecake is prone to cracking, a water bath is often recommended.
 However, if you don't use a water bath and this cheesecake cracks, you can cover up the cracks with the glaze.
 Or alternatively, simply place a pan of warm water (filled to ⅔ full) on the rack underneath your cheesecake.
 This creates moisture in the oven, also helping to prevent cracking.
 I have used this trick many times and it works quite well.

 But if you've never used a water bath and want to learn how, then watch this video on how to make a water bath for cheesecake!
 I like her trick of using a bigger pan to protect the cheesecake and to avoid cheesecake water bath leaks.
 It really is a much better way than the old aluminum foil method that tends to leak.
 Because a water bath is still the ideal method.